Border Collie FAQs

 It’s the smarts that really stand this mixed breed out, though.

-While, as we’ve said, the matter is a much-debated one, we firmly believe that crossing breeds reduces the likelihood of major breed-based health concerns.
+We firmly believe that crossing breeds reduces the likelihood of major breed-based health concerns.

 So there’s little to be overly concerned with on this front.